dart-lang/language/working/0524-variance/feature-specification.md

 that the above-mentioned dynamic type errors cannot occur.

-The explicitly declared variance can be used with generic declarations whose run-time semantics supports subsumption, that is, class, mixin class, enum, and mixin declarations.
+The explicitly declared variance can be used with generic declarations whose run-time semantics allows for variance, that is, class, mixin class, enum, extension type, and mixin declarations.

 In order to ease the transition where types with explicit variance are created and used, this proposal allows for certain subtype relationships